 Integrated Enterprise Excellence Business Management System Implementation Options

-IEE offers a total operational excellence system that consists of several components, which can be implemented independently:
+IEE offers a total operational excellence system that consists of several components, which could be implemented independently:

-- Performance Measurement System: Organizations which would like to improve their scorecard system so that they have predictive measures should contact Smarter Solutions.
+- Process Output Performance Measurement Tracking: Organizations which would like to improve their scorecard system so that they have predictive measures should contact Smarter Solutions.
 Eight example applications to real data situations provide illustrations of the benefit of this IEE process-output tracking approach.
 A free examination of a key performance indicator (KPI) using a predictive dashboard methodology typically is very eye opening!

 - Strategic Planning: Often organizations have been using a traditional business management system in place to create their strategies but are having difficulties for either executing the strategies or wondering if these efforts are the best to undertake for the business as a whole.
 IEE incorporates an Enterprise Improvement Plan (EIP) methodology that addresses these issues.
 Contact Smarter Solutions to see how you could benefit from this methodology.

-- Business Improvement Systems: With traditional deployment of Total Quality Management (TQM), Six Sigma, Lean, and other methodologies, often the efforts are in silos and the business as a whole does not benefit.
+- Business Process Improvement: With traditional deployment of Total Quality Management (TQM), Six Sigma, Lean, and other methodologies, often the efforts are in silos and the business as a whole does not benefit.
 The IEE methodology addresses this shortcoming by structurally integrating improvement efforts into the overall business management system.
 An investment of one hour of your time in a conversation with Smarter Solutions about this approach could be one of the most productive hours that you have spent all year.

-- Comparison with other systems: In this section you will see comparisons with other existing and historical business systems and methodologies.
+- Comparison with other systems: In this section you will see comparisons of IEE with other existing and historical business systems and methodologies.
 These pages will show the similarities and the differences.